inductiva/inductiva/docs-sources/wrf/quick-start.md

 	Number of output files:   52

 Estimated computation cost (US$): 0.072 US$

-Go to https://console.inductiva.ai/tasks/7ehaq6vopvkdigp4zjpsu4g0m for more details.
 ```

 As you can see in the “In Progress” line, the part of the timeline that
 represents the actual execution of the simulation, the core computation time of
-this simulation was approximately 32 minutes (1924 seconds). 🚀
+this simulation was approximately 1924.8 seconds (32 minutes).

+Although it's short, there's still room for improvement to reduce the processing
+time.

-## Scale Up Your Simulation
+## Scaling Up Your Simulation
 Scaling up your simulation is as simple as updating the `machine_type` parameter to a 56 vCPU machine (`c2d-highcpu-56`).

 By increasing the number of vCPUs, we can substantially decrease the simulation time.